ericcherny/CSE185-Final/README.md

 PeakSense is a command-line tool written in Python that utilizes deep learning techniques to recreate HOMER's findPeaks function.
 It is designed to convert files in various formats (such as BAM, SAM, sorted, or unsorted) into a BED file containing peak intervals.
 PeakSense is specifically tailored for transcription factors and provides users with control over several options to customize the peak calling process.

-## Features
-* Converts BAM, SAM, sorted, or unsorted files into a BED file with peak intervals
-* Specifically optimized for transcription factors
-* Allows customization of the following options:
-  * Peak width: Users can specify the desired peak widths (positive integer values)
-  * Chromosomes: Users can choose specific chromosome names for analysis or select 'all' for analyzing all chromosomes
-  * Alignment quality threshold: Sets a quality threshold for alignment quality control, removing reads below this threshold (non-negative integer values)
-  * Smoothing factor: Adjusts the smoothness of coverage curves and removes outliers (positive integer values)
-  * Maxima order: Defines the window size for analyzing peaks, with higher values identifying longer peaks (positive integer values)
-  * Harmonic threshold: Filters out low-confidence peaks (non-negative integer values)

 ## Installation
 Please note that installation requires Python 3.x.